kfjahnke/envutil/README.md

 spline degree).
 A disadvantage of interpolating splines is that they will produce ringing artifacts if the input signal isn't band-limited to half the Nyquist frequency.
-With raw images straight from the camera this is usually the case, but processed or generated images ofthen have high frequency content which will result in these artifacts, which become annoyingly visible at high magnifications.
+With raw images straight from the camera this is usually the case, but processed or generated images often have high frequency content which will result in these artifacts, which become annoyingly visible at high magnifications.
 One way to deal with this problem is to accept a certain amount of smoothing by omitting the prefilter - so, passing --prefilter 0 and --degree